rdudhagra/topo-tessellate/README.md

   - STL for 3D printing
   - 3MF for modern 3D printing workflows
 - For building extraction, use smaller bounding boxes for faster processing
+- All extracted buildings are 3D-ready with guaranteed polygon and height data
 - Cache is automatically managed, but you can clear it if you need fresh data

 ## License